-We asked Cormac Collins, one of our Crew Chiefs, why he got into event crewing and where it’s taking him:
+We asked Cormac Collins, Head of Crew, why he got into event crewing and where it’s taking him:

 Cormac Collins did a music technology degree in Cork, his hometown.
 “During the summers I would do sound gigs.
 Small things for bands near where I lived.”
 It got him interested in the wider event industry, he just needed a way to transition from a techy at small gigs to a hands-on event professional.

 A friend of Cormac’s told him about crewing and how it had given him exposure to the sector.
 The only problem was that “crewing didn’t really exist in Ireland, certainly not in Cork, there’s not enough going on.”